A TikTok Sensation

 - 5 sprigs of fresh thyme, or your desired herb

-- 2 Tb Hot honey such as this one OR 2 Tb regular honey and 1 tsp red pepper flakes
+- 2 Tb Hot honey such as this one OR 2 Tb regular honey and 1 teaspoon red pepper flakes

 - The zest from half of a lemon